kelkelatl/kelkelatl.github.io/docs/events.md

 - Ty mentions staying at "ground zero" tonight.
 - Ty provides all ncrystal methamphetamine, a weed vape and purchases $50 worth of crack cocaine after arriving.
 Kelvin had a torch and can of butane and couldn't afford anything else.
 - After buying crack cocaine from Gene and a stem setup from Jay, Ty gave Kelvin the $5 in coins he received in change.
+- Joe tells me he has been written up for N.O. staying in his room and that N.O. was kicked out by Vera (security officer) two nights ago, and berates N.O.
 - CNTX Only IAAD messages this weekend and a longer conversation with Bradford (OpenMinfedAtlanta) which was an extended IAAD conversation.
 - **December 13, 2025 16:36** Kelvin sends Bradford a message with subject "Let's get high!" and content "Let's get high and get you laid."
 - **December 13, 2025 17:52** Bradford responds (to "Let's get high!")
 "What are odds you can get some black guys to do a train on my hole or one at a time.
 And you know I love white trash and blue collar workers."